Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Introduction

-To distinguish their individual contributions, we employ a 3D superconducting \ch{Nb} cavity into which a bulk amount of either \ch{Nb2O5} or \ch{NbO2}, purchased from a commercial supplier of pure chemicals, is inserted at the electric-field antinode of the fundamental resonant mode.
-Thus, we can measure the quality factor of the cavity versus temperature and microwave power.
-The results obtained on pure \ch{Nb2O5} are in agreement with the existing TLS models.
-At the same time, measurements on pure \ch{NbO2} do not show any dependence on power.
-Thus, we present direct evidence that only \ch{Nb2O5} is responsible for the TLS effect, while \ch{NbO2} is not.
+Thus, we measure the quality factor of the cavity with oxide powder samples versus temperature and microwave power for commercially purchased \ch{Nb2O5} or \ch{NbO2} powders.
+The results obtained on \ch{Nb2O5} powders are in agreement with the existing TLS models.
+At the same time, measurements on \ch{NbO2} powders do not show any dependence on microwave power within our measurement sensitivity.
+It is important to distinguish that the commercially purchased oxide powders differ from the natural oxide layer formed on \ch{Nb}, where the oxides in the natural layer are typically thought to be more defect-rich and possibly even amorphous.
+This is distinct from the oxides in this study, since, as we have determined by XRD (see Appendix A), the purchased \ch{Nb2O5} powder is largely microcrystalline with a monoclinic phase, and \ch{NbO2} is microcrystalline with a tetragonal phase.
+Therefore, we present direct evidence that only \ch{Nb2O5} is responsible for the TLS effect, while \ch{NbO2} is not for the samples in this study.